Rancho Santana sits on Nicaragua’s Emerald Coast and is accessible by land or air. View our map for routes and travel details.

 Yes, we can coordinate private transfers from the Peñas Blancas border crossing for guests arriving through Liberia.

-Yes, daytime travel from both Managua and Liberia is safe.
+Yes, travel from both Managua and Liberia is safe.
 We recommend using our trusted drivers for the most reliable experience.

 Evening arrivals are common.
 Pre-arranged transportation is strongly recommended, as rural roads may be poorly lit and GPS can be unreliable.